 Note: This is a wrapper for lwmem_assignmem_ex function.
-It operates in default LwMEM instance and uses first available region for memory operations lwmem_malloc(size)

-- regions [in] Array of regions with address and its size.
-Regions must be in increasing order (start address) and must not overlap in-between - len [in] Number of regions in array lwmem_calloc(nitems, size)
+It operates in default LwMEM instance and uses first available region for memory operations regions - [in] Array of regions with address and its size.
+Regions must be in increasing order (start address) and must not overlap in-between.
+When len param is set to 0, regions array must contain last entry with NULL address and 0 length, indicating end of regions (similar to end of string)